gavingc/RolioFirmware-Chorus-Keymap/README.md

 <br/>

 # About The Key Map

+NOTE: this repos provides the Chorus Keymap - layout diagrams are under construction - for now it is possible to view the layout and functions in ZMK
+Studio.
+The keymap is a combination of the Chorus Keymap, and the bluetooth functions below.

 The Rolio46 comes with a built in set of layouts (and layers) for Windows & MacOS.
 You can use [ZMK Studio](https://zmk.studio/download) to customise these layouts any time, or if you're adventurous you can clone this repository & edit the keymap file to make far more advanced customisations.